Marbru35/MCQuality/README.md

 ### How to Run the Application
 1. **Run the GUI**:
    - Open a terminal or command prompt.
-   - Navigate to the project directory where `main.py` is located.
+   - Navigate to the project directory `src/` where `main.py` is located.
    - Run the following command:
      ```bash
      python main.py
      ```
+    - Otherwise you can directly start the `main.py` from the root directory by:
+     ```bash
+     python src/main.py
+     ```
    - This will launch the GUI, where you can select either **Static Emotion Analysis** or **Real-Time Emotion Detection**.

+📝**Note**: After selecting a mode, the main GUI will close, and a new window will open.
+This process may take some time, especially on the first run!

 ### Static Emotion Analysis